travis-ci/docs-travis-ci-com/user/config-imports.md

-The default merge mode is `deep_merge_append` when using the beta feature [build config validation](/user/build-config-validation) that will be rolled out to all users over the next couple months, we encourage you to enable it.
+The default merge mode is `deep_merge_append` when using the beta feature [build config validation](/user/build-config-validation) that will be rolled out to all users over the next couple of months, we encourage you to enable it.
 With this feature not being enabled the default merge mode is `merge`.

 ### Merge